Rodifu/dashboard_bigquery_mode/README.md

 This repository contains a collection of SQL queries used to analyze Starbucks performance data, including revenue metrics, gross margin, customer retention, churn analysis, product profitability, and forecasting trends.

-⚠️ The database is all fictitious, just for apresent the skills with SQL and Data Analytics.
+⚠️ The database is entirely fictional, created only to showcase SQL and Data Analytics skills.

 All queries were developed for use in **Mode Analytics** and **BigQuery**, following best practices for analytical SQL.
 Furthermore I can't share a public link of interative Dashboard here, because this function is just for who pay the Mode, however I can share with you if you have a account in Mode, fell free for ask 🤗!